AseefBandey/Football-Match-Simulator/README.md

    - The program ensures the user enters **between 2 and 20 teams**.

 2. **Generate Fixtures**:
-   - Teams are shuffled and paired into matches.
+   - Fixtures are randomized but follow a balanced schedule (no immediate rematches).
-   - If the number of teams is odd, one team gets a bye.
+   - Each team plays every other twice (once home, once away).

 3. **Simulate Matches**:
-   - For each match, random scores are generated for both teams.
+   - Random scores (0-5 goals) are assigned for each match.
-   - The winner is determined, and the points table is updated.
+   - The winner, draw, and goal difference are calculated.

 4. **Display Results**:
    - The program prints:
-     - The list of fixtures.
+     - Fixtures
-     - The results of each match (teams, scores, and winners).
+     - Match results (teams, scores, and winners)
      - The updated points table.

 ---